 SEC.
-42. Documentary Requirements of Non-immigrants. - Non-immigrants must present for admission into the Philippines valid passports issued by the governments of the countries to which they owe allegiance to or other travel documents showing their nationality and identity as prescribed by regulations and a valid visa granted by the Philippine Consular

-Officer, if required under existing laws, rules, regulations, or multi-lateral or bilateral agreements.
+42. Documentary Requirements of Non-immigrants. - Non-immigrants must present for admission into the Philippines valid passports issued by the governments of the countries to which they owe allegiance to or other travel documents showing their nationality and identity as prescribed by regulations and a valid visa granted by the Philippine Consular Officer, if required under existing laws, rules, regulations, or multi-lateral or bilateral agreements.

 SEC.
-43. Conditions and Period of Authorized Stay of Temporary Visitors. - The initial period of authorized stay of a foreign national admitted as a temporary visitor under Section 33 of this Act shall not exceed two (2) months from the date of arrival.
-Extensions of authorized stay may be granted under terms and conditions as may be prescribed by the Commissioner: Provided, That the total period of authorized stay shall not exceed twenty-four (24) months: Provided further, That during the foreign national's authorized stay: (a) he/she shall not take any employment, whether paid or unpaid; (b) he/she shall not establish or join in any business; or (c) he/she shall not enroll and become a student at a school, college, university, academy, or other educational institution, unless he/she is granted, upon proper application, a conversion to another immigration status provided under this Act.
+43. Conditions and Period of Authorized Stay of Temporary Visitors. -The initial period of authorized stay of a foreign national admitted as a temporary visitor under Section 33 of this Act shall not exceed two (2) months from the date of arrival.
+Extensions of authorized stay may be granted under terms and conditions as ay be prescribed by the Commissioner: Provided, That the total period of authorized stay shall not exceed twenty-four (24) months: Provided further, That during the foreign national's authorized stay: (a) he/she shall not take any employment, whether paid or unpaid; (b) he/she shall not establish or join in any business; or (c) he/she shall not enroll and become a student at a school, college, university, academy, or other Educational institution, unless he/ she is granted, upon proper application, a conversion to another immigration status provided under this Act.

 SEC.
-44. Conditions for Issuance of Pre-arranged Visas. - A foreigner who is coming to the Philippines for prearranged employment shall not be issued a non-immigrant visa referred to in Section 33 (g) until the Consular Officer shall have received authorization for the issuance of the same.
-Such authorization shall be given only upon the filing of a petition with the Board establishing, among others, that no person can be found in the Philippines willing and competent to perform the work or service for which the foreigner is desired and that his/her admission would be beneficial to the public interest.
-The petition shall be under oath by the prospective employer or his/her representative in the form and manner prescribed by the Board.

-If the Board finds that the petition complies with the requirements of the preceding paragraph and of other regulations, it shall grant the petition and shall promptly transmit the authorization to the Department of Foreign Affairs and/or the Consular Office concerned.
+44. Conditions for Issuance of Pre-arranged Visas. ~ A foreigner who is coming to the Philippines for prearranged employment shall not be issued a non-immigrant visa referred to in Section 33 (g) until the Consular Officer shall have received authorization for the issuance of the same.
+Such authorization shall be given only upon the filing of a petition with, the Board establishing, among others, that no person can be found in the Philippines willing and competent to perform the work or service for which the foreigner is desired and that his/her admission would be beneficial to the public interest.
+The petition shall be under oath by the prospective Employer or his/her representative in the form and manner prescribed by the Board.
+If the Board finds that the petition complies with the requirements of the preceding paragraph and of other regulations, it shall grant the petition and shall promptly transmit the authorization to the Department of Foreign Affairs and/ or the Consular Office concerned.

 SEC.
-45. Submission of Crew List and Passenger Manifest to the Commission. - Simultaneous to the vessel's departure from the port of origin, the master, captain, agent, owner or consignee of any commercial vessel arriving to the Philippines shall submit to the Commission, within a reasonable time prior to such arrival, the crew lists, passenger manifests and such other information concerning the persons arriving on such a vessel.
+45. Submission of Crew List and Passenger Manifest to the Commission. - and such other information concerning the persons arriving on such a vessel.
 In the same manner and condition, the master, captain, agent, owner or consignee of any commercial vessel departing from any port in the Philippines shall submit to the Commission, within a reasonable time prior to such departure, the crew list, passenger manifest and such other information concerning the persons departing on such vessel.
-The crew list of an incoming sea craft shall be duly visaed by the appropriate Consular Officer.
+The crew list of an incoming sea craft shall be duly vessel's by the appropriate Consular Officer.